therealsphinx/support.balsamiq.com/content/sales/compare.md

 This is a tough question that we get pretty often.
 While it's nearly impossible to cover *every* difference, we can certainly go over the broad strokes here.
 If you have questions beyond that, do not hesitate to [email us](mailto:support@balsamiq.com) so that we can answer them!

+You can get the quick version from our [Compare Page](https://balsamiq.com/products/compare/).

 ## Editor Versions

 As of this writing, we have two different versions of the Balsamiq Mockups editor (the application that you actually do the wireframing in).